-- 2.1.
+2.1.
 Internal hazards are those hazards to the safety of the nuclear power plant that originate from within the site boundary and are associated with failures of facilities and activities that are under the control of the operating organization.
-External hazards include natural or human induced events that originate outside unconnected with the site boundary and outside operation of a facility or the activities that are underconduct of an activity that could have an effect on the controlsafety of the operating organization, for which the operating organization has very little or no controlfacility or activity.
+External hazards include natural or human induced events that originate outside the site boundary and outside the activities that are under the control of the operating organization, for which the operating organization has very little or no control.
 Such events are not connected to the operation of the site or conduct of an activity on the site, but could have an adverse effect on the safety of the site or activity.
 In this Safety Guide, the word "hazard" or "hazards" refers to both internal and external hazards, and to the combination of these hazards unless where specifically noted.
-Examples of internal and external hazards are provided in paras 5.16 and 5.17 of SSR-2/1 (Rev. 1) [2]. - 2.2.
-The term 'hazard management' is used to refer to a set of operational processes and measures for prevention, protection, and mitigation of hazards, and strategies for coping with the impact of these hazards to ensure the safe operation of nuclear power plants.
-The hazard prevention, protection, and mitigation features include typically refer to safety systems and safety features, but might also include systems and features that were not originally installed or designed as safety systems or measures features.
-Hazard management also includes hazard preparedness, response, and recovery actions. - 2.3.
-The requirements relevant to hazard management in the operation of nuclear power plants are established in SSR-2/2 (Rev. 1) [1]. - 2.4.
-Requirement 2 of SSR-2/2 (Rev. 1) on the management system [1] states: - "The operating organization shall establish, implement, assess and continually improve an integrated management system." - 2.5.
-The integrated management system should integrate incorporate hazard management.
-Hazard management should aim at preventing, mitigating, and coping with hazards and reducing the potential for common cause failure and thus reducing threats to safety.
-The consideration for the management processes and management programmes are presented in Section 3. - 2.6.
-Requirement 11 of SSR-2/2 (Rev. 1) [1] states: - "The operating organization shall establish and implement a programme to manage modifications."
+Examples of internal and external hazards are provided in paras 5.16 and 5.17 of SSR-2/1 (Rev. 1) [2].

+2.2.
+The term 'hazard management' is used to refer to a set of operational processes and measures for prevention, protection and mitigation of hazards, and strategies for coping with the impact of these hazards to ensure safe operation of nuclear power plants.
+The hazard prevention, protection and mitigation features include safety systems and safety features, that were not originally installed or designed as safety systems or measures.

+2.3.
+The requirements relevant to hazard management in the operation of nuclear power plants are established in SSR-2/2 (Rev. 1) [1].

+2.4.
+Requirement 2 of SSR-2/2 (Rev. 1) on the management system [1] states:

+"The operating organization shall establish, implement, assess and continually improve an integrated management system."

+2.5.
+The integrated management system should integrate hazard management.
+Hazard management should aim at reducing the potential for common cause failure and thus reducing threats to safety.
+The consideration for the management processes and management programmes are presented in Section 3.

+"The operating organization shall establish and implement a programme to manage modifications."